vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_0/code_walkthrough.md

 }
 ```

 In a similar way that we did `SDL_CreateWindow`, we need to do `SDL_DestroyWindow`.
 This will destroy the window for the program.
+We also clear the singleton pointer for the engine from here, now that the engine is fully cleared.

 Over time, we will add more logic into this cleanup function.

 Our draw function is empty for now, but here is where we will add the rendering code.